liuxuhelloworld/liuxuhelloworld.github.io/_posts/2022-10-10-java-performance-garbage-collection.md

 In addition，increasing the value of the **MaxGCPauseMillis** flag allows more old generation regions to be collected during each mixed GC, which in trun can allow G1 GC to begin the next concurrent cycle sooner.

+>
+> -XX:G1HeapRegionSize=*N*
+>

+The region size is not dynamic; it is determined at startup based on the minimum size of the heap.
+Select a value so that there will be close to 2048 regions at the expected heap size.

+G1 GC defines a *humongous object* as one that is half of the region size.
+Humongous object is allocated directly in the old generation.
+Increasing the size of a G1 GC region can make G1 GC more efficient.
+This means having a G1 region size of twice the largest object's size plus 1 byte.

 # Tenuring and Survivor Spaces

 The young generation is divided into eden and two survivor spaces.
 This setup allows objects to have additional chances to be collected while still in the young generation, rather than being promoted into (and filling up) the old generation.